Coronavirus: all you need to know about testing for Covid-19

 People with a severe lung infection may also be tested.

-The affected places are China, Hong Kong, Singapore, South Korea, Iran, Japan, or the Lombary, Veneto, Emilia-Romagna or Piedmont regions of Italy.
+The worst affected places are China, Hong Kong, Singapore, South Korea, Iran, Japan and Italy.

 People who are not feeling well are advised not to go to their GP or emergency department, and instead are advised to make contact with one of these health services by phone.